Dropbox vs Google Drive: Which is better for your brand?

 Yes ✅.
 You can sync and store files in your local Dropbox folder or the cloud (or both)

 No ❌.
-Drive stores all your files in the cloud.
+Drive stores all your files in its cloud storage solution.

 App extensions